 That whole decade is basically a blur until my brother died shortly after my 28th birthday.
 It was the first of many spiritual awakenings that led me to where I am today (which honestly cannot easily be defined with words).

 Somewhere along the way, I was introduced to Richard Rohr and one of his most popular books, Falling Upward.

-The premise of the book is that in the first spiritual phase of our lives, we rely on other people to tell us who God is and to tell us what to do to get into God’s good Graces.
+The book’s premise is that in the first spiritual phase of our lives, we rely on other people to tell us who God is and tell us what to do to get into God’s Good Graces.